CedricFauth/c-client-flask-server-test/README.md

 In the next 2 steps, we will address these problems.
 ### Deploy the service using uWSGI and Nginx
+This tutorial is not about all the details involving uWSGI and NGINX, but I'll give a short overview of these 2 things.
+Nginx is a web server that is next to Apache2 the biggest open source web server in the world.
+It offers increased security, better performance, encrypted connections, and much more.
+So Nginx is a great choice, right?

+Well, there is a downside.
+In our case, the problem is Nginx cannot directly talk to a Flask application.
+So we will use Nginx not as a pure web server but as a [reverse proxy](https://en.wikipedia.org/wiki/Reverse_proxy).
+It will forward all connections to an application server called uWSGI that can talk to our Flask app over the WSGI protocol.
+This approach is widely used and gives extra security because of multiple services having to talk to each other. uWSGI can also be used as a standalone solution but Nginx gives us more possibilities in the future and is very popular so it won't do any harm learning about it.
 ### Create your own CA self-signed certificates

 ## Write the web client